 Adult day services are subject to regulations adopted by the Social Services Commission regarding consumer contributions.
 All individuals eligible to receive services must be informed of the requirement that all clients be requested to share in the cost of services rendered, based upon their ability to pay.
-Clients must be informed of the cost of providing service and agencies must give each client a copy of their consumer contribution schedule, based upon their household income.
+Clients must be informed of the cost of providing services and agencies must give each client a copy of their Consumer Contribution schedule, based upon their household income.
 Individuals who receive the service as a part of a Protective Services Plan will be excluded from cost sharing requirement up to a maximum of 12 months.
 Supplemental Security Income (SSI) applicants will be excluded also from the cost sharing requirement.
 Services will not be terminated for client failure to share in the cost of services rendered.

-The recommended consumer contribution schedule begins at 150% of the federal poverty level and the recommended full pay amount is established at 255% of the federal poverty level (Consumer Contributions Policy and Procedures Manual, effective September 1, 2005).
-Agencies must complete a consumer contribution form for all clients receiving services subject to consumer contribution-sharing.
-A copy of the signed consumer contribution form shall be kept in the client's file.
-Agencies must document that reasonable efforts have been made to collect consumer contribution revenue at least quarterly from those clients who have agreed to share in the cost of services.
-The responsibility for collecting and accounting for consumer contribution revenue is the responsibility of the county department of social services or another agency or individual under a purchase of service contract.
-Gross service expenditures will be reported by agency/provider along with the amount of the consumer contribution revenue collected.
+The recommended Consumer Contribution schedule begins at 150% of the Federal Poverty Level and the recommended full pay amount is established at 255% of the Federal Poverty Level.
+(Consumer Contributions Policy and Procedures Manual, effective September 1, 2005).
+Agencies must complete a Consumer Contribution form for all clients receiving services subject to consumer contribution-sharing.
+A copy of the signed Consumer Contribution form shall be kept in the client's file.
+Agencies must document that reasonable efforts have been made to collect Consumer Contribution revenue at least quarterly from those clients who have agreed to share in the cost of services.
+The responsibility for collecting and accounting for Consumer Contribution revenue is the responsibility of the county department of social services or another agency or individual under a purchase of service contract.
+Gross service expenditures will be reported by agency/provider along with the amount of the Consumer Contribution revenue collected.
 Consumer Contribution revenue will be deducted from the gross expenditures reported in order to arrive at the net amount to be reimbursed.

-The total payment to the service provider, including the county department of social service payment and the client cost sharing, may not exceed the Maximum Daily Rate for Daily Care and Transportation (NC Division of Aging and Adult Services Adult Day Care and Adult Day Health Procedures Manual, 10A NCAC 06T .0201).
+The total payment to the service provider, including the county department of social service payment and the client consumer contribution, shall not exceed the Daily Rate for Daily Care and Transportation (, 10A NCAC 06T .0201).